johnsonabigail/eco395m-exercises/exercises1.md

 RMSE bottoms out around K=60 for the S Class 65 AMG.](Figs/sclass65-1.png)

+After plotting the RMSE for different values of K, it is clear the the RMSE bottoms out around K=60 for the S Class 65 AMG.

 <br> <br> ![Using the optimal value of K=60 for the S Class 65 AMG, we
 can plot the fitted model of price against mileage.](Figs/sclass65_2-1.png)

+Using the optimal value of K=60 for the S Class 65 AMG, we can plot the fitted model of price against mileage.

 <br> <br> **Relative to the S Class 350, the S Class 65 AMG has a higher
 optimal value of K. The S Class 65 AMG may have a larger optimal value